kinode-dao/kit/README.md

 ## UI Development

+The simplest way to work on the UI is to use `uqdev dev-ui` which develops against a running node.
+Under the hood, `uqdev dev-ui` is just `cd ui && npm install && npm start`.

+The UI should open on port `3000` (or next available port) and will proxy all websocket and HTTP requests to `http://localhost:8080` by default.
+You can choose to proxy to any URL using the `-u` flag: `uqdev dev-ui my_package -u http://localhost:8081`.
+This is the same as prepending the environment variable: `VITE_NODE_URL=http://localhost:8081 npm start`.

 NodeJS (v18 or higher) and NPM are required to build and develop the UI.

 The UI is written in React with Vite as the bundler + reloader.

-To develop locally against a node running on port 8080, run `npm install` and `npm start`.
-The UI should open on port `3000` and will proxy all websocket and HTTP requests to the local node.

-If the node is running on a different port or at a remote URL, the proxy target can be changed on line 19 of `ui/vite.config.ts` or VITE_API_URL="*target*" can be added before the `npm start` command like `VITE_API_URL="*target*" npm start`.